sangkilc/ICSE-2020-SV-Handbook/README.md

 ![](pictures/clowdr.png).

 Note that Clowdr has its own chat rooms (which is different from Slack channels).
-During live sessions, the online SV assigned to the session will monitor both Clowdr and Slido (see details below).
+During live sessions, the online SV assigned to the session will monitor both Clowdr and Slido, as well as certain Slack channels (see details below).

 ## Description of SV Tasks